kothekarvikram5/Sadguru-Amrit-Tulya/README.md

 # SadguruAmritTulya

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.0.
+This is UI for SadGuru's Amrit Tulya - Tea Shop website.
+In this application, we can add items to the inventory, see details for the added items and delete the items if needed.

+As this is only front-end part of the website, you need to connect it with its API for Full stack web application.
+API path -
 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.